 This past week I worked on a major project that pinners on Pinterest seldom do.
 A Pinterest board cleanse.
-That’s right.
-I shifted everything and anything that didn’t fit into a secret board.
+Why don’t they like to do it?
+It’s a lot of work.
+Lots of deleting, reorganizing, reassessing, reviewing of analytics, etc. That’s right.
+I shifted everything and anything that didn’t fit anymore or wasn’t performing into a secret board.

 But here’s what happened, and I think you’ll find this interesting.